 About the Reviewer: California über reader/reviewer KP Mackie is working hard on her animated feature.

-Read Becoming (pdf format)
+Read The Hunger of Pride (pdf format)

 Find more scripts available for production

 This screenplay may not be used or reproduced for any purpose including educational purposes without the expressed written permission of the author.